• Skip to primary navigation

 Place 4 cups of chicken broth in a large pot and bring to a low simmer.
 You can also use vegetable broth.

-While waiting for the broth to heat up, let’s prep some of the ingredients we need to make this wonderful primavera risotto recipe.
-Let’s begin by cleaning the asparagus.
-In order to remove any sand or grit, simply soak in a large bowl for a few minutes and then rinse off.
+While waiting for the broth to heat up, let’s prep some ingredients to make this wonderful primavera risotto recipe.
+Let’s begin by cleaning the asparagus to remove sand or grit, soak it in a large bowl for a few minutes, and then rinse off.

 Chopped shallots, celery , garlic and asparagus on a wooden board.